 Students are hooked on their Smartphones.
 Just watch a group of teens – how many are typing or swiping something on their phones?

-Realizing this phone-addicted reality, many educators are grappling with the idea of allowing students to use their phones for structured classroom projects.
-If they use phones outside of school, why not allow them to do so in school.
+This is a phone-addicted reality, and many educators are grappling with the idea of allowing students to use their phones for structured school projects.
+If they use phones outside of school, why not allow teach them to use social media in the classroom?

 Channeling “Phone Urge”

 The way we communicate and get our news is rapidly changing.
 A number of instructors are now adapting by using social media in their classrooms.
-Yes, certain sites, like Snapchat and Instagram, can be hard to monitor.
-However, integrating other social platforms into lesson plans can aids teachers in keeping students engaged.
-Plus, social media can help them keep up on what is trending to find “teachable moments.”
-It can also channel students away from using phones for non-instructional use.
+Certain sites, like Snapchat and TikTok, can be hard to monitor; however, integrating other social platforms into lesson plans can aid teachers in keeping students engaged.
+It can channel students away from using phones for non-instructional use.
+Plus, social media can help them keep teachers up on what is trending to find “teachable moments”!

 Some instructors are now using Twitter to communicate with students and parents about homework, upcoming quizzes and important dates.
 Others are sending snap quizzes and discussion topics with a Tweet.
 Research is showing that engaging students via Twitter or other social media helps reduce their urge to become distracted by other platforms while in the classroom.

 Teachers are also finding that using memes, GIFs, and emojis allow students to express themselves and convey thoughts and feelings in papers and homework assignments that they may have trouble writing about.